Scarlett100/DevOps_tech257/IaC - Ansible/README.md

-# IAC
+# IaC - Infrastructure as Code *Ansible*

 ## What

 Infrastructure as code (IaC) allows you to  have the infrastructure using code as opposed to manually setting things up.
 Developers are constantly maintain, update and create infrastructure ti run tests, develop applications and then deploy them.
-IaC makes it wasy to tear the infrastructure down, or spin up quickly,
+IaC makes it easy to tear the infrastructure down, or spin up quickly,

 ## Why

 As DevOps Engineers we want to achieve automation.
-IaC helps us to do this by builiding environments.
+IaC helps us to do this by building environments.
 With Iac we can easily duplicate an environments infrastructure, once it has been built correctly, more importantly, we can do this quickly and easily with Iac, without having to combine manual work and scripts.
 Due to these quick start ups, we can also reduce config errors, and we can roll back to previous working environments.
-Lastly Iac allows  for continuos improvments, now that something works, we can easily apply something else tat will improve the process.
+Lastly Iac allows  for continuos improvements, now that something works, we can easily apply something else tat will improve the process.

 ## When do we use Iac: